Table of Contents

 1962 Burns Philips sold the interest they had in the firm since 1938.

 1963 F.W.
-Williams Holdings Ltd bought a 50 percent interest in Beutron Australia and made a cash offer for General Plastics.
+Williams Holdings Ltd bought a 50 percent interest in Beutron Australia Ltd. This new firm took over General Plastics Ltd.

 David Ney in 1956, then 19 years old.
 He died in 2018, aged 81.